-BERN, Switzerland — Voters in Switzerland overwhelmingly rejected a ballot measure seeking to put the nation’s laws ahead of international obligations.
-But a third of all who cast ballots sided with a right-wing populist belief in “self-determination” above all else.
+BERN, Switzerland (AN) — Voters in Switzerland overwhelmingly rejected a ballot measure seeking to put the nation's laws ahead of international obligations.
+But a third of all who cast ballots sided with a right-wing populist belief in "self-determination" above all else.

 Yet the vote showed that even in a country with a long tradition of hosting international organizations, as many as a third of all those who voted preferred to put the promise of "Swiss law first" ahead of cooperation with international organizations, treaties and laws.

 "The population does not want rigid rules to solve problems with international treaties.
 As it has before, the Parliament, Federal Council and courts should seek solutions on a case-by-case basis," said André Simonazzi, spokesman for the Federal Council, a Cabinet of seven government ministers who are elected and take turns each year as Swiss president.